alxc75/formatter/README.md

 ## Setup the templates

 Formatter really shines once you've got your templates set up.
 You'll need to select the "Format" mode selector to use them.
 Templates are just markdown files (`.md`) where you create a skeleton of what your final note will look like.
+All your templates go into the `templates/` folder at the root of the Formatter directory.
+You'll need to create it if it doesn't exist.

 Typically, you will use markdown headings that the LLM will follow to structure your notes.
 I also strongly suggest to explain the contents of the subheading between brackets.
 Here's an example for a barebones note organizer: